genarominetto/dict_to_pattern/README.md

 4. To modify the structure of the program, edit the dictionary `project_structure` in the notebook and re-run the cells.

 ## Example

+###### Input
 **Input:** Dictionary representing the hierarchical structure of the project.

-**Output:** Generated file structure adhering to the Facade design pattern.

-###### Input
 ```python
 project_structure = {
     "Car": {